--h (use SASL) parameters to secure your connection to AD, otherwise password updates will fail.
+-h (use SASL) parameters to secure your connection to AD.
+If not, password updates will fail.

 “Errors on Line 2”

 This error could mean that incorrect attribute names have been used for column headings in a CSV file for example.
 Line 2 of a CSV file is the first data line after the headers.
 This error means that the import process has failed at the very start.

 To illustrate this error, have a look at the following snippet from a CSV file.
 The columns for the the user's first and last name are headed firstName and *lastName (*instead of givenName and sn).
 The import will fail with an error on line 2 of No Such Attribute.

 “Access to the attribute is not permitted because the attribute is owned by the Security Accounts Manager (SAM)”

-Several AD attributes cannot be set programmatically because they are managed by AD itself - trying to modify one of these triggers this error.
+Several AD attributes cannot be set via script.
+They are managed by AD itself – trying to modify one of these triggers this error.